DevSnicket/plugin-discovery/README.md

 * generated upon build (i.e. when Babel is run)
 * included in the package

 When Babel is run with the -d / --out-dir parameter the forwarder directories and files described above will be created automatically.
 Forwarders are written for plug-ins when the repository is both in a package and not transformed by Babel<sup>[[1]](#footnote1)</sup>.
-The following Babel plug-in parameters can override the default behavour:
+The following Babel plug-in parameters can override the default behavior:

 | parameter | description | default
 | - | - | - |